Career Opportunities (film): Production

 It was the first film directed by Bryan Gordon.
 John Hughes approached him to direct after having been impressed by Gordon's short film, Ray's Male Heterosexual Dance Hall, which won the Academy Award for Best Live Short in 1987.
 Gordon said he took the job of Career Opportunities to "learn about myself and how to make a movie."

-Frank Whaley, cast in the lead, said his character was "a little akin to Ferris Bueller."
+Whaley, cast in the lead, said his character was "a little akin to Ferris Bueller."

 After a nationwide search, the filmmakers chose the rural area of Monroe, Georgia, for the film's locale.
 The Target store was number T-378, and was located at 4000 Covington Highway in Decatur, just outside of Atlanta.
 The store had formerly been a Richway location, which was renovated after Target's Southeast expansion in the late 1980s.
 Whaley went to the location with the director before shooting and "looked for bits.
 So all those little montages, that was stuff that we came up with."
 He says he and Connelly "got along really well and, people remember certain shots from that movie."
-The store has since closed.
+Target store T-378 has since closed, and the building was eventually repurposed as a church.

 Principal photography began on November 13, 1989, with an estimated seven-week filming schedule.
-It was shot over the Christmas holiday shopping season; a writer at the American Film Institute noted that "Some store employees remained after hours, and several were chosen to be background actors, while others restocked departments utilized by the production crew."
-Shooting at night "does something to your psyche", said Whaley.
+It was shot over the Christmas holiday shopping season; a writer at the American Film Institute noted that "Some store employees remained after hours, and several were chosen to be background actors, while others restocked departments used by the production crew."
+Shooting at night "does something to your psyche," said Whaley.
 The filmmakers created an additional "Garden of Eden" set within the store, designed for an emotional scene between the film's leads.

-The film was released in the United Kingdom as One Wild Night.
+The film's working title was One Wild Night.